influxdata/telegraf/plugins/inputs/sqlserver/README.md

   ## Queries enabled by default for database_type = "SQLServer" are -
   ## SQLServerPerformanceCounters, SQLServerWaitStatsCategorized, SQLServerDatabaseIO, SQLServerProperties, SQLServerMemoryClerks,
-  ## SQLServerSchedulers, SQLServerRequests, SQLServerVolumeSpace, SQLServerCpu, SQLServerAvailabilityReplicaStates, SQLServerDatabaseReplicaStates
+  ## SQLServerSchedulers, SQLServerRequests, SQLServerVolumeSpace, SQLServerCpu, SQLServerAvailabilityReplicaStates, SQLServerDatabaseReplicaStates,
   ## SQLServerRecentBackups

   ## Queries enabled by default for database_type = "AzureSQLDB" are -